Skip to main content

 Halva (Халва)

-Sesame or sunflower seed sweet mixed with sugar or honey, sometimes nuts, flavored with cardamom or vanilla.
-Crumbly texture, rich nutty flavor.
-Uzbek and Middle Eastern influence.
+A sweet made from sesame or sunflower seeds blended with sugar or honey, sometimes nuts, and flavored with cardamom or vanilla.
+The texture is crumbly and the flavor nutty, with Uzbek and Middle Eastern roots.

 Allergens: